logrotate/logrotate/README.md

 You can also obtain code by using git checkout:
 ```
-git clone https://github.com/logrotate/logrotate.git -b master
+git clone https://github.com/logrotate/logrotate.git -b main
 ```

-Replace `master` with branch or tag you intend to checkout
+Replace `main` with branch or tag you intend to checkout

 ## Verify and unpack